Callione/LLaVA-MOSS2/README.md

 ## CLI Inference

 Chat about images with LLaVA-MOSS2.
-It also supports multiple GPUs, 4-bit and 8-bit quantized inference.
+It also supports multiple GPUs, 4-bit and 8-bit quantized inference.You can use your own trained model or [the model we uploaded to huggingface](https://huggingface.co/red-fox-yj/llava-moss2-2_5b-chat/tree/main), just replace the --model_patch parameter

 * `--conv-mode`　conversation mode should be set to align with finetuning stage